fdoxyz/visualcosita/src/content/post/learning-rails-in-2017.md

   - Model association names are declared in plural form, for example in `User.rb` you would write `has_many :books` to associate with `Book.rb`. __Unless__ they are a `belongs_to` or `references` association, which makes sense because they refer to a __single record__.
 The book model would read `belongs_to :user`.
   - Forms & routes might seem complex, especially when nesting, like `form_for [@article, @article.comments.build]`.
 Personally they are still tricky, especially when I want to instantiate a link to a custom route path outside the form.
 For this I still do a bit of trial and error, or the old trick of [copy & paste from StackOverflow](https://twitter.com/thepracticaldev/status/705825638851149824).
   - My suggestion again would be to experiment and trace along the [getting started guide](http://guides.rubyonrails.org/getting_started.html).
 You won't confront the convention quirks of Rails until you _derail yourself_ a bit (pun 100% intended).
 - The `yield` command is analogous to "execute the block received".
-This took me a few minutes of re-reading multiple explanations out there.
+This took me a few minutes of re-reading different explanations out there.
 When declaring a function with 2 parameters, it can actually receive 3.
 That extra (optional) parameter is a "callback-like" block.
 For example, when you iterate an array with `array.each { |i| puts i }` the underlying implementation of the array iterates over its elements and "yields" that element to the callback function you sent in.
 Coming from a NodeJS background, that simplified explanation using the term '_callback_' makes sense to me.
 Also this [StackOverflow answer](https://stackoverflow.com/a/3066939/3462026) elaborates a bit more if you're curious.

 #### Bookmarks